mwcproject/mwc-node/doc/mining/Install_mac.md

 Command 'init' completed successfully
 ```

-Please story recovery phrase in the secure place.
-That mnemonic will allow you to recovery your funds in a new wallet.
+Please store the recovery phrase in the secure place, preferably offline on a physical medium.
+The mnemonic will allow you to recover your funds in a new wallet even if your wallet files are destroyed.

-If you already has a wallet, you can init it with your existing seed and that resync it with a node.
-Please note, if your wallet has any coins, you will see them after resync only.
+If you already have a wallet, you can init it with your existing seed and resync it with a full node.
+Please note, if your wallet has any coins, you will only see them after a resyncing with the "restore" command.
 ```
 kbay$ ~/my_mwc_install/mwc-wallet/mwc-wallet init -r Please enter your recovery phrase: